w3f/polkadot-wiki/docs/learn-faq.md

 depend on when a sufficient number of validators have registered and are ready to take over the security of the network.
 This number can be as low as 50 but probably closer to 100.

+The launch process is expected to be similar to that of the Kusama network.
+Kusama transitioned to PoS when there were 50 validators ready, but in a matter of months scaled up the validator count to 225.
+Polkadot's validator count is expected to scale up in a similar fashion.

 ## Validators